Blackbandit1804/triallife-altv-1/documentation/before-setup.md

 ## Linux Ubuntu 18.04

 The recommended distro for alt:V is Ubuntu 18.04.
 You are going to need to perform a handful of Linux commands through a **shell/terminal interface** to fully utilize this framework.
-This can often be done with [Putty ](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)on a Windows computer.
-Athena will **only work** with an **unmanaged vps** or **unmanaged dedicated server**.
+This can often be done with [Putty ](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)on a Windows computer. triallife will **only work** with an **unmanaged vps** or **unmanaged dedicated server**.

 What that means for you as an end-user is using one of the following services: